Yordan-Ramchev/Yordan-Ramchev/README.md

 ### Hello there 👋

-My name is Yordan and I am a software engineer at MentorMate that is doing his best to support Vue.js ecosystem.
+My name is Yordan and I am a software engineer at MentorMate.
+I am doing my best to support Vue.js ecosystem :)

 <!--
 **Yordan-Ramchev/Yordan-Ramchev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.